btbytes/nim-cookbook/index.md

 author: Pradeep Gowda
 ---

-This Cookbook not a [tutorial](https://nim-lang.org/docs/tut1.html) on learning Nim, neither is it aimed at [introducing Nim](http://howistart.org/posts/nim/1/index.html) to programmers.
+This Cookbook is not a [tutorial](https://nim-lang.org/docs/tut1.html) on learning Nim, neither is it aimed at [introducing Nim](http://howistart.org/posts/nim/1/index.html) to programmers.
 It is for people who are familiar with [Nim syntax](https://nim-lang.org/docs/manual.html).

-It's for people who want to figure out how to put together what they know about nim with a problem they want to solve to write a program.
+It is for people who want to figure out how to put together what they know about Nim with a problem they want to solve to write a program.
 After all, there is nothing like writing an actual program to learn a new programming language.